 - Pays for itself when it helps you rescue a machine you’ve given up on;

-- Deduces problems with integrated circuits, making it much easier to identify wiring problems like corrosion and short circuits;
+- Deduces problems with integrated circuits, making it much easier to narrow down wiring problems and corrosion;

-- Supports testing 5V logic of most chips in the “breadbin” Commodore 64 hardware out of circuit, and in-circuit with machine unplugged;
+- Supports testing 5V logic of chips in the Commodore 64 (and some related machines);

-- Capable of “ripping” ROM chips to Micro SD card (this functionality will be added with firmware upgrade — SD card not included);
+- Capable of “ripping” ROM chips to Micro SD card (card not included);

 - WARNING: DO NOT USE for in-circuit testing while machine is PLUGGED IN, as this can damage the tester permanently.